YonSci/UNECA-Deep-Learning-for-Socioeconomic-Indicator-Prediction/README.md

 ### 7) Preparation of training and validation datasets

-The preparation of the training and validation dataset involves employing a stratified train-validation split method, ensuring that each cluster group has a random assignment of samples to the train-validation set.
+The preparation of the training and validation dataset involves employing a **stratified train-validation split method**, ensuring that each cluster group has a random assignment of samples to the train-validation set.
 This approach mitigates potential sampling issues, preventing situations where certain clusters lack training-validation data and ensuring a consistent sampling distribution.
-Specifically, an 80-20 split is implemented, with 80% of the data allocated for training and 20% for validation within each cluster.
+Specifically, an 80-20 split is implemented, with
+  - 80% of the data allocated for training
+  - 20% for validation within each cluster

 ## Training and validation datasets